The Old Vic - dispelling the myths

 MYTH 4: They just do shows

-We are also home to the wonderful Penny (a café and bar, not a person) which can temporarily be found on the first floor whilst work is happening in its normal home in our basement.
+We are also home to the wonderful Penny (a café and bar, not a person) which can be found in the basement of the theatre.
 You do not need a ticket to come for a coffee or a drink.

 MYTH 5: Which Vic?